ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 question of whether the scope can be enforced by stating the restrictions or whether additional protocol mechanisms are required to enforce this scoping.
-The answer will necessarily depend on the change that is being proposed.
+The answer will necessarily depend on the proposed change.

 As an example from an Experimental RFC, deployment issues are discussed in Sections 10.3 and 10.4 of {{?RFC4782}} (Quick-Start).